-The school day is constructed of 5 one hour lesson periods.
+- The school day is constructed of 5 one hour lesson periods.
 As a general rule, each subject you take will have five one hour lessons per week.
-The number of study periods on your timetable depends on the number of A Levels / BTEC you are studying.

-In order to achieve your potential you will be required to put in a minimum of three to four study hours per subject, outside of lessons, per week.
-This is one of the reasons why it is so important that you acquire the skills of an independent learner.

-Most of our past students find that using the study period to get homework done earlier in the day is a lot more effective than leaving it until you are at home when you are tired and most likely want to relax.
+Ethics will have one hour per week, and tutor time will have one hour per week.
+The number of study periods on your timetable depends on the number of A Levels / BTEC you are studying. - In order to achieve your potential, you will be required to put in a minimum of three to four study hours per subject, outside of lessons, per week.
+This is one of the reasons why it is so important that you acquire the skills of an independent learner. - Most of our past students find that using the study period to get homework done earlier in the day is a lot more effective than leaving it until you are at home when you are tired and most likely want to relax.
 It's a much better way of getting work done on time and to a higher quality.